GreenTechSee/project-pidgeon/README.md

 ## Python Script

-The Python script converts CSV files to readable JSON files for the power data.
-It can be run from the command line as follows: python convert_csv_to_json.py input.csv output.json
+The Python script converts and sorts the CSV data files containing power data for a set time period to readable JSON files.
+Data is sorted by day.

 ## Getting Started